SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Red brass is typically found in plumbing, sprinklers, and industrial machinery."

 She placed that piece back and got one from the second brass bin.
-This one was a key [I'M PURGING SOME OF YOUR COMMAS BECAUSE THEY DIVIDE SHARED-SUBJECT COMPOUND PREDICATES.
-YOU CAN RETURN THEM IF YOU WANT TO DO SO STYLISTICALLY, BUT IT HAS TO BE A DELIBERATE ACTION] and had a dull yellow color.
+This one was a key and had a dull yellow color.

-"Yellow brass is around thirty-five to forty percent zinc [I HAVE LOOKED UP THE CHEMICAL COMPOSITION; IT'S STILL MAJORITY COPPER, AND YOUR PERCENTAGES MATCH THE ZINC CONTENT].
+"Yellow brass is around thirty-five to forty percent zinc.
 It's also found in plumbing fixtures, like valves and faucets, but it's also used in musical instruments.
 And keys, like this one."

 Everypony looked at the key as she levitated out a piece of a brass instrument.